camilleg/multiscale-FFT/README.md

 and frequency.
 A reference implementation in C agrees with MATLAB's implementation, for numerous test inputs.

-Published in 2009 as a
+This software was published in 2009 as a
 [technical report](https://fodava.gatech.edu/visual-data-analytics-technical-reports-2009?page=3)
 of the [NSF](https://nsf.gov/awardsearch/showAward?AWD_ID=0807329) program [Foundations of Data and Visual Analytics](https://fodava.gatech.edu/about-us).